Sennheiser IE 900 In-ear Headphones Review

 What we have here, then, is a steep asking price for an incredibly detailed, airy, lean, clinical music listening experience, and Sennheiser's IE900 is a premium-priced masterpiece.

 This release is a shining example of why you should buy wired IEMs because while Bluetooth headphones are catching up to their wired cousins, they're just not there yet - and may never be.
-Nevertheless, the IE900 sits proudly on the throne, and if you're in the market for a flagship in-ear design without wires, then you really should give this is a listen.
+Nevertheless, the IE900 sits proudly on the throne, and if you're in the market for a flagship in-ear design with wires, then you really should give this is a listen.

 Constantly keeping himself busy, Matthew is a production manager, Brazilian jiu-jitsu blue belt, Head-Fi fanatic, coffee enthusiast and all-round cool Dad.